 with $a_t>0$ for all $t>0$.

-\begin{example} The simplest metric exclusion ideal in Euclidean space $\XX=\R^d$ is obtained by excluding the origin, that is, with $\cone=\{0\}$.
-This ideal is generated by the Euclidean norm (taken as a modulus), equivalently, by any norm on $\R^d$.
+\begin{example}[Metric exclusion ideal in $\R^d$] The simplest metric exclusion ideal in the Euclidean space $\XX=\R^d$ is obtained by excluding the origin, that is, with $\cone=\{\zero\}$.
+This ideal is generated by the Euclidean norm (taken as a modulus) or, equivalently, by any norm on $\R^d$.
 We denote the corresponding metric exclusion ideal by $\sR^d_0$ and write $\sR_0$ for $\sR^1_0$.
-Furthermore, the same notation is used for the ideals on $\R_+^d$ or on $(0,\infty)^d$ generated by the norm and so induced by the ideal $\sR_0^d$ on the corresponding subsets. \end{example}
+Furthermore, the same notation is used for the ideals on $\R_+^d$ or on $(0,\infty)^d$ generated by the norm, which are thus induced by the ideal $\sR_0^d$ restricted to these subsets. \end{example}

-\begin{example} Let $\XX=\R_+^2$ with Euclidean metric, and let $\cone$ be the union of two semiaxes.
-Then the metric $r$-neighbourhood of $\cone$ is the union of two strips $[0,r)\times\R_+$ and $\R_+\times[0,r)$.
-It should be noted that complements to open neighbourhoods of $\cone$ form a richer family and so the topological exclusion ideal is richer than the metric one.
-Indeed, the set $\{(x_1,x_2)\in\R_+^2: x_1x_2>1\}$ intersects all metric neighbourhoods of $\cone$, but it does not intersect an open neighbourhood of $\cone$ given by $\{(x_1,x_2)\in\R_+^2: x_1x_2<1/2\}$.
-It is easy to see that the metric exclusion ideal coincides with the topological exclusion ideal if the excluded cone $\cone$ is compact. \end{example}
+\begin{example}[Exclusion of coordinate axes] Let $\XX=\R_+^2$ with the Euclidean metric, and let $\cone$ be the union of the two coordinate axes.
+The open metric $r$-neighbourhood of $\cone$ is the union of the two strips $[0,r)\times\R_+$ and $\R_+\times[0,r)$.
+It should be noted that the complements of open neighbourhoods of $\cone$ form a richer family; consequently, the topological exclusion ideal is strictly larger than the metric exclusion ideal.
+Indeed, the set $\{(x_1,x_2)\in\R_+^2\colons x_1x_2>1\}$ intersects every metric neighbourhood of $\cone$, yet it does not intersect the open neighbourhood of $\cone$ given by $\{(x_1,x_2)\in\R_+^2\colons x_1x_2<1/2\}$.
+It is easy to see that the metric exclusion ideal coincides with the topological exclusion ideal whenever the excluded cone $\cone$ is compact. \end{example}

 \begin{lemma} Let $(\XX,\dmet)$ be a metric space equipped with a continuous scaling, and let $\cone$ be a cone in $\XX$.
-Then the metric exclusion ideal $\sS_\cone$ satisfies (B) if one of the following two conditions holds. \begin{enumerate}[(a)] \item The metric $\dmet$ is homogeneous, that is, $\dmet(T_tx,T_ty)=t\dmet(x,y)$ for all $t>0$. \item For all $x\notin\cone$, we have
+Then the metric exclusion ideal $\sS_\cone$ satisfies Condition~\hyperref[condB]{(B)} if one of the following two conditions holds. \begin{enumerate}[(a)] \item The metric $\dmet$ is homogeneous, that is, $\dmet(T_tx,T_ty)=t\dmet(x,y)$ for all $t>0$. \item For all $x\notin\cone$, we have

 and the functions